It is probably one of the most recognized blue semi precious stones in existence.

 Turquoise is found in the southwest of the United States, mostly in Arizona and Nevada, and down into Sonora, Mexico.

-Most of the Turquoise on the market now comes from China.
+Most of the Turquoise on the market now comes from China-much of it mislabeled.

 The name comes from the French word pierre turquois, which means Turkish stone, because the trade route that brought it to Europe used to come via Turkey.